Top Agricultural Hand Tools And Their Uses

 Types:

-• Garden rake – strong steel tines for soil leveling
+• Garden rake – soil leveling

-• Leaf rake – flexible tines for light debris
+• Leaf rake – light debris

-• Landscape rake – rigid tines for gravel and stones
+• Landscape rake – gravel work

-• Thatch rake – removing dead grass from soil surface
+• Thatch rake – removing dead grass

 5. Pruning Shears: